yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 **Step 3:** Select `Nintendo Submission Package (NSP) dump`.

-> In this menu, you will see the following options depending on what is installed on your console for that application:
+> In this menu, you'll see the following options depending on what is installed on your console for the selected game:
 > - **Dump base application NSP**
 > - **Dump installed update NSP**
 > - **Dump installed DLC NSP**